pmanayan256/react-app/README.md

 # react-app

-Simple Inventory System using React with state array as storage.
+Inventory System using React with state array as storage.